Vilna Gaon: Status

-In other words, the world’s existence depends on uninterrupted Torah study.
+In other words, the world's existence depends on uninterrupted Torah study.
 Since, on the night after Yom Kippur, everyone went home to eat, the Vilna Gaon would continue learning until people finished their meals and returned to study.
-This idea also served as the foundation of Volozhin Yeshiva, established by his disciple, Rabbi Chaim.
+This idea also served as the foundation of Volozhin Yeshiva, established by his disciple, Chaim of Volozhin.

 Kabbalah in his teachings

 By the age of nine, the Vilna Gaon knew all of Tanach and Shas with commentaries, and had already begun studying Kabbalah.

-The Gaon wrote commentaries on Sifra de-Tzeniuta, which he regarded as the foundational work of Kabbalah, as well as on Tikkunei Zohar, Tikkunei Zohar Chadash, and other sections of the Zohar, as well as on Sefer Yetzirah.
+The Gaon wrote commentaries on the Sifra de-Tzeniuta, which he regarded as the foundational work of Kabbalah, as well as on Tikkunei Zohar, Tikkunei Zohar Chadash, and other sections of the Zohar and the Sefer Yetzirah.

-However, unlike other Kabbalists, the Gaon opposed the reception of maggid revelations, as he wished to toil in Torah study and receive divine wisdom directly from God rather than through intermediaries.
-He also sent his disciple, Rabbi Chaim of Volozhin, to warn his brother, Rabbi Shlomo Zalman of Volozhin, not to accept a maggid that was destined to appear to him, explaining that the maggidim of that generation, particularly outside the Land of Israel, "could not possibly be entirely sacred and free of any impurity."
+However, unlike other Kabbalists, the Gaon opposed the reception of maggidic revelations, preferring to engage in Torah study and receive divine wisdom directly from God rather than through intermediaries.
+He also sent his disciple, Chaim of Volozhin, to warn his brother, Shlomo Zalman of Volozhin, not to accept a maggid that was destined to appear to him, explaining that the maggidim of that generation, particularly outside the Land of Israel, "could not possibly be entirely sacred and free of any impurity."

-The teachings of the Vilna Gaon in Kabbalah are considered a distinct stream (although they are sometimes integrated with the teachings of Ramchal), and many Kabbalists have studied and interpreted them, such as his disciples: Rabbi Chaim of Volozhin in his book Nefesh HaChaim, Rabbi Moshe of Tolchin, Rabbi Menachem Mendel of Shklov, and the disciples of his disciples, Rabbi Yitzhak Isaac Chever, Rabbi David Luria, Rabbi Avraham Simcha of Amchislav, Rabbi Elijah of Kalish, as well as Rabbi Shlomo Elyashiv in his book Leshem Shevo VeAchlamah, Rabbi Naftali Herz Halevy of Jaffa, and others.
+The teachings of the Vilna Gaon in Kabbalah are considered a distinct stream (although they are sometimes integrated with the teachings of Ramchal).
+Many Kabbalists have studied and interpreted them, such as his disciples Chaim of Volozhin in his book Nefesh HaChaim, Moshe of Tolchin, Menachem Mendel of Shklov, and the disciples of his disciples, Yitzhak Isaac Chever, David Luria, Avraham Simcha of Amchislav, Elijah of Kalish, as well as Shlomo Elyashiv in the Leshem Shevo VeAchlamah, Naftali Herz Halevy of Jaffa, and others.

-In our generation, the writings of the Vilna Gaon have been studied by Rabbi Yitzhak Shlomo Zilberman, Rabbi Sharya Dublitzky, Rabbi Israel Eliyahu Winterob, Rabbi Yaakov Edes (Divrei Yaakov), and Rabbi Yosef Avivi, who also wrote a special book explaining the uniqueness of the Vilna Gaon’s Kabbalah and the differences between it and the Kabbalah of Arizal.
+The writings of the Vilna Gaon have been studied in the present day by Yitzhak Shlomo Zilberman, Sraya Dublitzky, Israel Eliyahu Winterob, Yaakov Edes (Divrei Yaakov), and Yosef Avivi, who also wrote a book explaining the uniqueness of the Vilna Gaon's Kabbalah and the differences between it and the Kabbalah of Isaac Luria.